LXShades/comp320_artefact/test_plan.md

 # Stage: Game
 ## Requirements testing
-* Can the player complete the level?
 * Can the player shoot all balloons?
 * Can the player play all rounds?
 * Do the balloons spawn when the player enters the trigger area?
 * Does the player's slingshot shoot reliably?
 * Does the score count increase as the player shoots balloons?
-* Does the next round begin when the player completes a level?
+* Does the next round begin after the player completes a level?
+* Can the player complete the level?
 * Is the player stopped when the game ends?

 ## Stress testing